JonathanRitchey03/Equalizer3D/README.md

 #### Requirements

-In order to get a good frame rate, run the app on an iOS device that supports metal.
+In order to get a good frame rate, run the app on an iOS device that supports Metal.
 The code was tested out using an iPhone 6s.

+#### Screens